Shivx9/File-Server-Using-Flask-and-Angular/README.md

   - Protection against path traversal attacks; filter mechanisms to reject suspicious requests -
     - Checks for data coherency
     - Strict access denial to paths pointing directly or indirectly to directories out of assigned scope
     - Time-limited access for fresh user logins
     - User registration using email-based 2FA
     - Limited attempts for incorrect password entries before requiring email re-authentication
     - <p id='domain-entry'>For security purposes, current management of domain sessions can only be modified via direct database interactions</p>
-    - <b>IMPORTANT : </b>use <b>"#"</b> as standard safe directory separator substitute when storing domain paths in the database
+    - <b>IMPORTANT : </b>use <b>"#"</b> as standard safe directory separator substitute when storing domain paths in the database<br>
-    - Eg. a standard set of data entries for domain sessions in the table 'user_directory_sessions' is
+    Eg. a standard set of data entries for domain sessions in the table 'user_directory_sessions' is <br>

     <table>
       <tr>